code-warrior/a-proposal-for-ev-chargers-on-the-main-uhart-campus/deckset/index.md

 theme: Simple by Roy Vanegas, 1
 build-lists: true

-# A Proposal for EV Chargers on the Main UHart Campus
+# A Proposal for the Installation of EV Chargers on the UHart Campus

 #### Roy Vanegas, Assistant Professor, Dept of Computing Sciences, University of Hartford
 #### 5 December 2019